Updated March 20, 2018

 Are you happily surprised that you can deduct web development costs on your taxes?
 You can use the amounts you spend to put up a website and keep it going to offset the income you bring in from helping your clients.

-First things first.
+Which website development costs can you deduct?
+Well, first things first.
 You need to have a business purpose for your website.
 Have a business selling digital family photos on your website?
 You can deduct the costs of the website.
 Have an online portfolio of your family photos?
 Sorry.
 You can’t deduct the costs associated with a website for personal use.
-No business use, no deduction.

 You’ll face three different situations that will determine when and how you can deduct web development costs.